 Tonina Saputo is a singer/songwriter, bassist, music journalist and poet from St. Louis, Missouri who performs her original music along with her arrangements of covers in both Spanish and English.

 Tonina comes from a a family of music lovers that exposed her to many music styles, from funk, soul, and jazz to classical music.
 She was born in San Diego, California but raised in St. Louis, Missouri from black and Sicilian backgrounds.
 All these components have given her an unparalleled musical scope playing many different genres yet making each her own.
 Her sense of rhythm, melody, and her extraordinary voice and song interpretation, make her performances a thrilling experience for all listeners.

-In October of 2016, Toni travelled to Spain to perform at the National Auditorium of Madrid.
-She also performed her first showcase on March 30th, 2017 at the Ellas Crean music festival in Madrid.
-She graduated from Berklee College of Music in May of 2017.
-Toni performs solo and with her quartet at local venues in St. Louis.
+In October of 2016, Tonina travelled to Spain to perform at the National Auditorium of Madrid.
+She also performed her first showcase in March, 2017 at the Ellas Crean music festival in Madrid and shortly graduated from Berklee College of Music earning two degrees.
+Tonina had a big year in 2018.
+She opened for Grammy-Award winning artist, Lalah Hathaway in St. Louis, travelled to perform at the Catania Jazz Festival in Sicily, and was named one of NPR’s favorite new artists of 2018 and then listed as one of NPR’s top 10 artists of 2018.
+She now performs solo and with her quartet at local venues in St. Louis and around the world.